argoproject/Argo/docs/api/inc/update.rst

    :param String $kind.: Kind of widget to instantiate.
    :param Array $instance_settings.: Settings for that array.
    :param String $region.: Sidebar region to add to.

+   :returns: Array $'id' => the id with number of the new widget , 'place' => the index of the id in its region )

+.. php:function:: largo_get_widget_basename()

+   Utility function to get the basename of a widget from the widget's slug

+   :since: 0.5.3

+.. php:function:: largo_get_widget_number()

+   Utility function to get the number of a widget from the widget's slug

+   :since: 0.5.3

 .. php:function:: largo_update_admin_notice()